Marron are about the best tasting freshwater crayfish there is, and their benefits don’t stop at your tastebuds.

 Kill the live marron by running a sharp spike directly into the brain just behind the eyes (ike-jime method it also known as), which is the most humane method.
 Once they have demised, grab a sharp long kitchen knife and split longitudinally from the Head, through the Thorax, down the Abdomen and on to the Tail.
 Place on the grill shell-side down, and season with sea salt.
 Grill over the embers for approximately 3 minutes.

-Remove the marron and drizzle with some Garlic and Herb Butter (I like to use Native Rosemary, Native Thyme and Native Oregano, Lemon grass sometimes too), or a minute or two before finished, add the herb butter to finish off the cook.
+Remove the marron and drizzle with some Garlic and Herb Butter (Friends like to use Native Rosemary, Native Thyme and Native Oregano, Native Lemon grass sometimes too), or a minute or two before finished, add the herb butter to finish off the cook.

 Garnish with the native herbs and serve immediately.